Studmuffin2227/VHAPMod/README.txt

 Q: I completed a check, but forgot to connect to the APworld, is the check lost?
 A: As the code currently is, yes.
 The check tries to send, but is lost as it has nowhere to go.
 (Offline check completion will be developed before release)

-Any further questions can be asked inside the archipelago discord server, inside the future-game-development post for Vaulthunters.
+Any further questions can be asked inside the archipelago discord server, inside the future-game-development post for VaultHunters.